RichardScottOZ/mineral-exploration-machine-learning/README.md

 # Geospatial Output - No Code
 - https://geoscience.data.qld.gov.au/report/cr113697) -> NWMP Data-Driven Mineral Exploration And Geological Mapping

+# Papers - Generally Not ML, or no Code/Data and sometimes no availability at all
+- Eventually will separate out into things that have data packages or not like NSW Zone studies.
+- However, if interested in an area you can often georeference a picture if nothing else as a rough guide.
+- Generally these are not reproducible - a few like the NSW prospectivity zone studies and NWQMP are with some work.
+- Occasional paper here may be listed above

 ## New to File
 - https://www.researchgate.net/project/Bayesian-Machine-Learning-for-Geological-Modeling-and-Geophysical-Segmentation